-The shank is a cut from the bottom, below the knee, of either the foreleg or the hind leg of the animal, in this case lamb.
+The shank is a cut from below the knee of either the foreleg or the hind leg of the animal, in this case lamb.
 The hind leg shanks are larger and meatier compared to the leaner, lighter forelegs.
 There’s little taste or texture difference between the two except for a slightly more delicate nuance with the forelegs.
 Most meat counters carry the meatier hind leg shanks.
 Ask the butcher to “crack” them into halves or thirds for easy eating.
 Lamb foreleg shanks don’t need to be cracked; they’re quite manageable whole.
-That’s right in line with the nose-to-tail aesthetic wherein “tackling” large parts of the animal is part of the fun of enjoying a meal.

 2 lamb shanks, preferably foreshanks

 3 golden dried figs, such as Calimyrnas or Kalamatas, cut crosswise into 1/4-inch wide slices